Editor’s Note: This post was updated on August 8, 2018, for accuracy and comprehensiveness. It was originally published on July 2, 2015.

 Among the most convenient and quickest methods to determine body fat percentage are devices that use bioelectrical impedance analysis (BIA).
 Although these devices are far more convenient than either of the gold standard procedures, they can range widely in quality and accuracy.

-But shouldn’t accurate results always be essential?
+And when it comes to your health, shouldn’t accurate results always be essential?